-CAT 2017 results are out and today we have with us Anshul Aggarwal who is one of the toppers of the CAT 2017, mba entrance exam.
-Having scored a 99.39 percentile in the CAT 2017, he belongs to the top 1 percent of test takers this year.
-Anshul has scored a 99.36 percentile in the CAT 2017 exam.
+CAT 2017 results are out and today we have with us Anshul Aggarwal who is one of the toppers of the CAT 2017, MBA entrance exam.
+Having scored a 99.36 percentile in the CAT 2017, he belongs to the top 1 percent of test takers this year.
 He is currently pursuing Economics Hons. at the Kirori Mal College, University of Delhi.

 And today, in this interview session he is going to share with us some of the stories of his motivation and success mantras that helped him nail the CAT exam this year.
-If you are planning to give appear for the CAT 2018 exam then watch this video to know more about the exam and gain some helpful tips to better your preparation for the exam.
+If you are planning to appear for the CAT 2018 exam then watch this video to know more about the exam and gain some helpful tips to improve your preparation strategy for the exam.

-I hail from Ambala, Punjab where I did my schooling and then moved to Delhi to pursue my undergraduation.
-Currently, I am studying Economic Hons. at Kirori Mal College, the University of Delhi and I wish to do MBA after that.
+I hail from Ambala, Punjab where I did my schooling and then moved to Delhi to pursue my undergraduate degree.
+Currently, I am studying Economic Hons. at Kirori Mal College, University of Delhi and I wish to do MBA after that.
 I also like to play cricket and chess and have an interest in politics.
-As for my family, I have two elder sisters, my father is a businessman and my mother is the principal at a Senior Secondary School.
+As for my family, I have two elder sisters, my father is a businessman and my mother is the principal of a Senior Secondary School.

 I prepared for the CAT entrance exam for about a year.
 I started my preparation in September 2016 and appeared for the exam in November 2017.
-Also, apart from the CAT exam I even gave the NMAT and IIFT entrance exams.
+Also, apart from the CAT exam, I appeared for the NMAT and IIFT entrance exams.

 Studying Economics has been very helpful for me.
 It taught me the analytical and quantitative skills important for giving CAT.
 I do believe that these skills combined with the skills that I learn in MBA will help me a lot in my professional career later on.